-Spend a lot of time at your PC gaming or working chances are that you’ll quickly obtain a favorite pair of headphones.
+Spend a lot of time at your PC gaming or working chances are that you’ll quickly obtain a favourite pair of headphones.
 Some people use them to block out the world around them, some to listen to music and some for gaming.
 When you picked those headphones you probably considered comfort, weight and sound quality but if its there at all you probably didn’t think about the microphone quality.

 So before we get to the sound how is the design and build quality?
 In a word, good.
 The boom is fairly rigid and stays where you put in and the magnet is reasonably strong and has an ingenious gear clip surrounding it so that it cannot slip or turn when you don’t want it to.
 The cable starts with a deliberate solid kink that lets it balance better and the cable itself is a generous 3.3 metres in length with an optional mute switch near the top.
 The whole package comes in a carrying case, has 5 cable clips to attach it to the headphone cable and has a spare magnet clip so that you can have two locations setup for it.
 AntLion say it works with the PC and with the correct firmware and adapters on the Xbox One, PS4, PS3, Xbox 360 and Mac.